-- 1. Before going through each study, begin by removing any duplicates.
-The NK software does this automatically. - 2.
-When reading the title and abstract to determine whether a study should be included, check each of the inclusion and exclusion criteria and the elements of PICO.
+- 1. Before going through each study, begin by removing any duplicates with the Nested Knowledge software. - When reading the title and abstract to determine whether a study should be included, check each of the inclusion and exclusion criteria and the elements of PICO.
 If there are not enough details in the abstract, mark this study for full-text review.
 For studies that don't meet the inclusion criteria, mark them as excluded and note the reason they were excluded.
-Be sure to note any recurring exclusion reasons that were not determined beforehand. - 3.
+Be sure to note any recurring exclusion reasons that were not determined beforehand. - 1.
 After the initial round of screening is complete, go back through the remaining included studies and locate the full text for each.
-A great resource for finding full text is Sci-Hub. - 4.
-When looking through a PDF of a study, using "Ctrl F" to find specific words or phrases to quickly locate the elements of PICO can speed up the process of locating the essential information in the study.
-If you find that the study does not meet the inclusion criteria, exclude it and note the reason it is excluded.
-The remaining included studies will go on to have their data extracted for analysis.
+A great resource for finding full text is Sci-Hub. - 1.
+When looking through a PDF of a study, use "Ctrl F" to find specific words or phrases to quickly locate the elements of PICO to quickly find essential information.
+The remaining included studies will go on to have their data tagged and extracted for analysis.